devrajkhanra/rooeel-backend/README.md

 | `updatedAt` | DateTime | Auto-updated | Last update timestamp |

 **Relations:**
-- Can be assigned to many projects (`projects` via `ProjectDesignation`)
+- Has many `ProjectDesignation` (can be assigned to many projects)
+- Has many `ProjectUser` (users with this designation)

 **Purpose:**
 - Defines job roles/titles in the system
 - Managed by admins only
-- Can be assigned to projects to define available roles within each project
+- Can be assigned to projects and then to users within those projects

+---

 ### ProjectDesignation Table (Join Table)

+Links designations to projects.

 | Column | Type | Constraints | Description |
 |--------|------|-------------|-------------|